 Lack of face-to-face interaction

 Face-to-face meetings are often taken for granted and can even be seen as a waste of time if not structured properly.
 That all changes when your team goes fully remote.
-You often don’t realize how beneficial it is to interact with teammates or hold meetings in-person until it’s unavailable to you.
+Employees may become discouraged by the lack of interaction and direct managerial support.
+Leadership can also become concerned over a lack of transparency into productivity.
+You often don’t realize how beneficial it is to interact with teammates or hold meetings in person until it’s unavailable to you.

 Lack of communication and collaboration

 Stemming from the previous issue, the lack of direct communication between employees can become a problem if not addressed early on.
-At the office, getting information from a coworker can be as easy as walking by their desk or setting up a quick meeting, but remotely this typically quick conversation can become a mountain to climb.
+At the office, getting information from a coworker can be as easy as walking by their desk or setting up a quick meeting.
+Remotely this typically quick conversation can become a mountain to climb.

 This issue is complicated even further by the lack of social awareness that can develop between remote employees.
-An unfortunately gruff email that could typically be explained by someone having a hard day now loses that context due to the missing social interactions.
 If you don’t take the emotional element into account, your team may move from incredibly collaborative, to incredibly distant.

 Social distancing and isolation

 Another aspect of missing social interactions is the feeling of loneliness that can take over.
-This is especially true during the current crisis, where most employees are now quarantined within their homes.
+This has been especially true over the last year, where most employees were (and possibly may continue to be) quarantined within their homes.
 Without clear direction and purposeful online interactions, your employees may feel less valued and excited about working within the company.
 For more outgoing employees, this feeling of isolation can even lead to depression or other mental health-related problems if they cannot find applicable substitutions.

 Lack of productivity

 Working from home means there are more distractions throughout your day than usual.
 It can be extremely difficult to define a workspace and method for working from home that matches your capabilities in-office.
-For parents and pet-owners this issue is only made more difficult, as they are now having to balance work with unexpected and time-intensive responsibilities.
+For parents and pet-owners, they are now having to balance work with unexpected and time-intensive responsibilities.

-As a manager or owner, the best thing you can do is understand that these distractions will be normal at first and your team may not be able to maximize productivity right away.
+As a manager or owner, the best thing you can do is understand that these distractions will be normal at first.
 By providing support and clearly outlining goals and expectations, employees will be more likely to block out the distractions and find an ideal working environment.
-But it will take time.

 Work-life balance adjustments

-The flip-side of dwindling productivity is the potential to overwork and burnout.
+The lack of a barrier between work and home can also potentially lead to overworking and burnout.
 It can be really easy for remote employees to slip into unhealthy work habits when they cannot separate their work life from their home life.
-The best thing you can do is continue to encourage healthy living, regular breaks and turning work off from time-to-time.
+The best thing you can do is continue to encourage healthy living, regular breaks, and turning work off from time to time.
 Yes, remote work may mean strange hours for some employees, but that doesn’t mean they need to be working all the time.

 Cost-cutting in a crisis